 All you have to ask yourself is the question ‘why?!’

 If an Agent cannot win listings on skill or service, then they will only be able to drop their price.
-Agents reducing commission heavily is big alarm bells for me.
+Reducing commission heavily is big alarm bells for me.

 Low cost/ budget agencies are also alarm bells for me – why would someone really good at something go somewhere they will earn a lot less for doing the same work?
 I have investor clients that follow certain low cost agencies around for a good reason.